 That’s it so far on the income side.
 Continue with other income items.
 The refund in progress is still temporarily depressed.
 Don’t worry.
 It will change.

 Non-Deductible Contribution to Traditional IRA

-First we enter the non-deductible contribution to the Traditional IRA *for* 2013.
-Complete this part whether you contributed for 2013 in 2013 or you did it or are planning to do it in 2014 before April 15.
-If your contribution in 2013 was for 2012, make sure you entered it on your 2012 tax return.
-If not, fix your 2012 return first.
+Complete this part whether you contributed before December 31 or you did it or are planning to do it in the following year between January 1 and April 15.
+If your contribution during the year in question was for the year before, make sure you entered it on the previous tax return.
+If not, fix your previous return first.

 This is a critical question.
-Answer “no.” You converted the IRA, not recharacterized or switched.
+Answer “No.” You converted the money, not switched or recharacterized.

 No excess contribution.

 Total basis through the previous year.
-If you started fresh, enter zero.
-If you contributed non-deductible for previous years (regardless when), enter the number on line 14 of your Form 8606 from last year.
+If you did your taxes correctly on TurboTax last year, TurboTax transfers the number here.
+If you made non-deductible contributions for previous years (regardless of when), enter the number on line 14 of your Form 8606 from last year.

 Taxable Income from Backdoor Roth

 After going through all these, would you like to see how you are taxed on the Backdoor Roth?

 Find Form 1040 in the left navigation panel.
 Scroll up or down on the right to find lines 4a and 4b.
 They show a $6,200 distribution from the IRA and only $200 of the $6,200 is taxable.
 That’s the earning between the time you contributed to your Traditional IRA and the time you converted it to Roth.